A quality improvement project Rochester General Hospital reduced the rate of MRSA surgical-site infections by more than 90%.

 “This MRSA intervention program, in which all patients receive intranasal mupirocin and patients colonized with MRSA receive vancomycin prophylaxis, has resulted in a near-complete and sustained elimination of MRSA wound infections after cardiac surgery,” they concluded.

-, Larry M. Baddour, MD, professor of medicine and chairman in the division of Infectious Diseases at Mayo Clinic College of Medicine, noted that “limitations in the study design could have resulted in underreporting of SSIs diagnosed after hospital discharge.”
+In a comment of the study published in Journal Watch Infectious Diseases, Larry M. Baddour, MD, professor of medicine and chairman in the division of Infectious Diseases at Mayo Clinic College of Medicine, noted that “limitations in the study design could have resulted in underreporting of SSIs diagnosed after hospital discharge.”
 However, he said that “the impressive drop in MRSA cardiothoracic SSIs should prompt further evaluation of the prevention measures used in this investigation.”

 For more information on this topic: